thekeybox/keybox/README.md

 Activeledger’s Activity Streaming Protocol utilises Proof of Reputation, meaning the reputation of the node and events that occur on it.

+## AI fraud detection

+Keybox views security as a multi-faceted problem.
+Protection against external threats is not just about perimeter security; we also protect our customers from social engineering.
+While this can take many forms, the key issue for any service protecting customer data is to detect fraudulent activity versus genuine use.
+Keybox will also deploy a data fraud detection system.
+Based on banking grade technology, every transaction will be reviewed by an AI system and scored for risk.
+Transactions with substantial risk that have the hallmark of fraud will be flagged for further review and confirmation by the consumer before being released.
+This adds yet another level of protection for our customers.

 # Frequently Asked Questions

 1. How do we describe Keybox?